Best Art Gallery Lighting

 • Eliminates glare and confusion

 Buyers do not consciously evaluate lighting.
-But they feel when light is honest and considered.
+But they feel when light is honest and considered, something professional lighting solutions for galleries are designed to achieve.
 Poor lighting, even when subtle, saps confidence and slows decision making.

 Universal principles of the best gallery lighting